EthanRepo/pincercolor-connect/README.md

 ![tinkercardimage](https://ethanrepo.github.io/pincercolor-connect/pincercolortinkercad.png)

-When on connect: click "c" on your keyboard to connect the pincercolor.
-If you press nothing it will say failed to connect.
+When on connect: click a hidden button at the top of the screen for it to connect.
+If you don't know where, just highlight the whole page with ctrl + a.

 End of ReadMe